 Books matched to each child’s reading level and interests

 Comprehension activities, including teacher scaffolding and family support of summer reading.

 We are passionate about improving literacy outcomes for low-income children!

-With the support of the Charlotte-Mecklenburg Schools (CMS) administrative team, we are conducting a large-scale, rigorous scientific study of the MORE curriculum in 30 CMS schools.
+With the support of the Charlotte-Mecklenburg Schools (CMS) administrative team, we are conducting a large-scale, rigorous scientific study of the MORE (Model of Reading Engagment) curriculum in 30 CMS schools.
 By doing MORE together, we are moving the equity levers --great teaching, access to advanced courses (in early elementary school), and time --to solve the achievement gap.

 The READS Lab at Harvard, led by Professor of Education, James S. Kim, is a research-based collaborative initiative designed to identify and scale adaptive solutions for enhancing children's literacy.
 We work with leaders in school districts, schools, non-profit organizations, foundations, and universities who are committed to applying adaptive strategies to improve children’s literacy learning opportunities.